Voyageur Winter Carnival

 Cabane à sucre (Sugar Shack)

 Visit the cabane à sucre and purchase a delicious maple taffy treat.
-Cost $2 for a stick or cone (cash only).

 The CCFTB is a non-profit organization working in Thunder Bay and the surrounding area to bring together and unite Francophones and Francophiles of all ages through social activities and cultural, artistic and heritage projects.
 Their cabane à sucre has been a Voyageur Winter Carnival favourite for many years.